• Work With Us

 Now that we’ve talked about the basics of booking an award flight with United or a United partner using United miles, let’s move on to maximizing those miles by taking advantage of United’s Excursionist Perk.

-When you move beyond basic flight itineraries, the value of United miles increases significantly.
+When you move beyond basic flight itineraries, the value of United’s miles increases significantly.
 Who doesn’t like traveling to more destinations without adding to the overall mileage cost??

 Before moving on, let’s make sure we’re on the same page about 2 important terms.

-• Stopover: a break in your journey lasting more than 24 hours.
-Don’t confuse a stopover with a connection which is typically just a few hours before catching your next flight segment.
+• Stopover: a break in your international journey lasting more than 24 hours.
+Don’t confuse a stopover with a connection.
+Technically they both are stops, but a connection is typically just a few hours before catching your next flight segment.

 • Open-jaw: an itinerary that flies to into one destination and returns from a different destination.
 For example, use your United award miles to depart from NYC to Montreal but return to NYC on a flight leaving from Toronto.